Configuration

 Required: No

-Additional environment variables to set in the test container.
+Additional environment variables to set in the run container.
 Each list item should be a single key-value pair.

 execution: